Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Through these documents, we can know which king bestowed the title on whom and what the title was," he said.

-Some royal decrees are missing the exact spot where the king’s seal was stamped.
+Some royal decrees have been lost right where the king’s seal was stamped.
 Some royal decrees record ancient place names that no longer exist on modern maps.
-But, according to Nghia, that is the fascinating point – it’s like solving a big historical puzzle.
+But, according to Nghia, that is the interesting point – it’s like solving a big historical puzzle.

-"At those times, I had to carefully observe the patterns to compare with the characteristics of each dynasty, or look up geographical documents, then listen to the elders tell stories to find traces of those places," he said.
+"At those times, I had to carefully observe the patterns to compare with the characteristics of each dynasty, or look up geographical documents, then listen to the elders' stories to find traces of those places," he said.

 Nhà khảo cổ 9X: Kể chuyện nghìn năm cho người trẻ bằng TikTok - 11

 Contrary to what many people imagine, archaeology is not just about shovels and notebooks.
-For Nghia, his luggage to each site also includes a level, specialized testing equipment, a flycam, a digital camera, and even a laptop with enough design and graphics processing software.
+For Nghia, his luggage to each relic site also includes a level, specialized testing equipment, a flycam, a digital camera and a laptop with enough design and graphics processing software.

-It is not simply a matter of observing, excavating artifacts and applying historical knowledge.
-Archaeology and restoration of artifacts require many more steps and skills.
+Archaeology and restoration of artifacts are not simply a matter of observing, excavating artifacts and applying historical knowledge.

 Graduated with a degree in Archaeology, Nghia also studied Han Nom, then learned about restoration techniques, color measurement, moisture measurement, and paper analysis - considered a "mini medical kit" for heritage.